 WHAT IS ADVOCACY & AWARENESS & WHY IT’S IMPORTANT

-To make certain those affected by a brain injury have the appropriate services, BIAKS-GKC sponsors a Day in Topeka each year-usually in March during Brain Injury Awareness month.
-This is a time our agency and supporters reach out to educate elected officials about brain injury and propose/support new legislation that can impact the lives of those who’ve been affected by a brain injury, their caregivers and family members.
-To find out more about legislative issues, send your contact information to: bjacobson@biaks.org –subject line: Legislative Mailing List.
+BIAKS-GKC also sponsors an advocacy Day in Topeka each year-usually in March during Brain Injury Awareness month.
+This year the event is scheduled for March 14.
+This is an opportunity to reach out and educate elected officials about brain injury and propose/support new legislation that would have a positive impact for those affected by a brain injury, their caregivers and family members.
+To find out more about Advocacy Day, click here.
+To find out more about legislative issues, send your contact information to: jluttman@biaks.org –subject line: Legislative Mailing List.

 Additionally, BIAKS-GKC partners with the Brain Injury Association of America on legislative issues on a federal level.
 Our success depends on you, and your advocacy makes a difference.